 Today, they are open and continue their legendary Jazz and Burlesque shows.
 They have live Jazz every night.
 Thursday, Friday, and Saturday, they have live burlesque shows.
 For the burlesque shows, there is a cover charge of $20 cash with standing room only.
 It starts at 11 pm.

 They serve award-winning food, beer, wine, & cocktails.

-Bobby’s Garage is connected with the Bobby Hotel.
-Entrance to the bar is in Printers Alley.
+Bobby's Garage is connected with the Bobby Hotel.
+The entrance to the bar is in Printers Alley.
 It follows a garage theme with neon lights, wall graffiti, and salvaged car parts.
 Staff wear denim work shirts and wipe down the concrete bar with mechanic rags.

 The Climax Saloon

 Opened in 1887 by George Dickel and Company, it became a primary outlet for the sale of their whiskey.
 On the first floor and in the basement were Can Can dancers for entertainment.
 The second floor was a pool hall, and the third floor was for men seeking prostitutes.
 The building is also known as Embers Building.

 As the name implies, this literally contained brass stables.
 At one time, Andrew Jackson, a former U.S. President, maintained their horses at this location.
 Eventually, it became one of the most popular strip clubs in Nashville.

 This is one of the largest karaoke bars in the state of Tennessee.
 It's family-owned and operated and services 21 and over only with no cover charge.
 They have a long list of songs, beers, pub food, and space to dance.